Skip to content

 Adding Another Cat to Your Home

 You’ve decided it’s time to add a new cat to your life.
-What about the cat or cats you already have?
+But what about the cat or cats you already have?

-Whether a spunky kitten or a frisky adult cat is moving in, here is expert advice to minimize the hissing and scratching during the transition and to help your new and present cat(s) become BFFs (best feline friends).
+Whether a spunky kitten or a frisky adult cat is moving in, here's advice to help minimize the hissing and scratching during the transition and to help your new and present cat(s) become BFFs -- best feline friends.

-Next, consider this: Are you ready to be excluded (temporarily) from the pack?
+Next, consider whether you are ready to be excluded (temporarily) from the pack.

-“Always be prepared to lose a bond with a cat that has been an only cat when you introduce a new cat.
-The cats tend to seek each other out, to your exclusion for a while -- sometimes an entire year.
-You can feel left out," says Christine Pellicano, owner/operator of Aunt Christine's Little Dog House in New York.
+Christine Pellicano, owner and operator of Aunt Christine's Little Dog House in New York, says, “Always be prepared to lose a bond with a cat that has been an only cat when you introduce a new one.
+The cats tend to seek each other out to your exclusion for a while -- sometimes an entire year.
+You can feel left out."

 Steps to take include: